Diet soda: History

 All of the above products were originally sweetened with cyclamates and saccharin, which soon proved disastrous.
 In 1969, an experiment at the University of Wisconsin-Madison found that a cyclamate combination caused bladder cancer in laboratory rats, quickly followed up by another from Abbott Labs (a manufacturer of cyclamate).
 This finding was quickly accepted in the medical field and by the public as evidence that cyclamate was carcinogenic in humans.
 Per the Delaney amendment, the FDA immediately announced a ban on cyclamate in food and drink products, to take effect in 1970.
 Diet sodas were quickly reformulated with saccharin alone (in the hopes that consumers would tolerate the metallic aftertaste), but the market share of diet sodas rapidly fell from 20% to 3% overall.

 After further studies in the 1980s linked saccharin to cancer as well, most manufacturers switched to aspartame in 1983.

 By the early 1990s, a wide array of companies had their own diet refreshments on supermarket shelves.
 Tab made a comeback during the late 1990s after new studies demonstrated that saccharin is not an important factor in the risk of cancer.
 Nevertheless, The Coca-Cola Company has maintained its 1984 reformulation, replacing some of the saccharin in Tab with NutraSweet.

 By 2002, some beverage companies had diversified to include such flavors as vanilla and lemon among their products and diet drinks were soon being produced with those flavors as well (see Diet Vanilla Coke, Diet Pepsi Vanilla).
 By 2004, several alcohol companies had released sugar-free or "diet" alcoholic products too.

 Sweeteners

 Several different sweeteners are used to replace sugar in low-calorie diet beverages.
 The primary compounds worldwide are aspartame, saccharin, sucralose, cyclamates (outside the US), acesulfame potassium ("Ace K"), and stevia.

-The ideal goal in artificial sweetening is to replicate the exact taste and texture effects of sucrose with one or more of these non-caloric sweeteners.
+The ideal goal in artificial sweetening is to replicate the exact taste and texture effects of sucrose with one or more non-caloric sweeteners.
 Despite decades of research and development, this goal remains elusive.
 Most sweeteners carry a marked aftertaste, often described as "bitter" or "metallic".
 The perception of this aftertaste has been studied intensively, and appears to be based on genetic factors that vary from person to person.

 In recent years, rising consumer preference for "natural" products and concern over the possible health effects of artificial sweeteners has spurred demand for stevia-based sweeteners and driven manufacturers to seek novel phytochemicals.